It is not always possible to prevent coronary heart disease (CHD).

-A low-fat, high-fibre diet is recommended.
-This should include plenty of fresh fruit and vegetables and whole grains.
+Try to have a low-fat, high-fibre diet.
+Include plenty of fresh fruit and vegetables and whole grains.

-You should limit the amount of salt you eat to no more than 6g (about one teaspoon) a day.
-Too much salt will increase your blood pressure.
+Limit the amount of salt you eat to no more than 6g (about 1 teaspoon) a day.
+Too much salt increases your blood pressure.

 Foods high in saturated fat include:

 - cakes and biscuits

 - foods that contain coconut or palm oil

 Include unsaturated fats in your diet.
 These can increase levels of good cholesterol.
 Unsaturated fats help reduce any blockages in your arteries.